salomonelli/best-resume-ever/README.md

 <br>
 <br>
+## Prerequisite

+1. It requires at least node v.8.5

+2. If you don't have install node.js in your machine then go to this link https://nodejs.org/en/download/ in order to install node

 ## How to use

-best-resume-ever requires at least node v.8.5.

 1. Clone this repository.